-This may seem like an obvious question, but you’ll definitely want to ask it, in order to better understand your candidate and their perspectives on travelling.
-You might very well uncover an important point, or hit a key question, just by making sure you cover this area.
+This may seem like an obvious question, but you’ll definitely want to ask it, to better understand your candidate and their perspectives on traveling.
+You might very well uncover an important point, or hit a key question just by making sure you cover this area.

 - What do you think makes you an effective outside sales professional?

 Learn whether or not your candidate has a good foundation and strategic mindset with this simple question.
 You’ll be able to see if your goals and expectations are aligned, too.

 - What has been your greatest professional triumph to date?